metamot/opi5plus-lfs/README.md

     The chroot-system has no avialable to see anything far that '/' (The root).
 </details>

+NOTE: You need to provide "777"(alls can do) rules to "/opt", and you can't clone this repo for another locacions like "home".
+Only the "/opt" is supported!

 NOTE(!): You can clone repo with another name(!).
 Here is example for "mydsk".

+    sudo chmod 777 /opt
     cd /opt
     git clone https://github.com/metamot/opi5plus-lfs mysdk
     cd mysdk